lawsie/guizero/docs-src/docs/index.md

     sudo pip3 install guizero --upgrade
     ```

+If you installed guizero using the easy install method, to upgrade you should follow the same easy installation steps to download the latest version of guizero, then delete the old guizero folder and replace it with the newest version.

 ## Windows MSI installer

 If you are using Windows you can install guizero by downloading and running a Windows MSI installer application.

-1. Download either the [32-bit guizero installer](https://github.com/lawsie/guizero/releases/latest/download/guizero-1.0.0.amd64.msi) or the [64-bit guizero installer](https://github.com/lawsie/guizero/releases/latest/download/guizero-1.0.0.win32.msi) depending on what version of Python you are using.
+1. Download either the [64-bit guizero installer](https://github.com/lawsie/guizero/releases/latest/download/guizero-1.0.0.amd64.msi) or the [32-bit guizero installer](https://github.com/lawsie/guizero/releases/latest/download/guizero-1.0.0.win32.msi) depending on which version of Python you are using.

     **Note:** If you are not sure what version of python you are running, run the following program in Python, which will output either `32` or `64`:

         import struct
         print(struct.calcsize("P") * 8)